CyberOrigin2077/open_cyber_glove_retarget_ros2/README.md

 ## 8. Additional Notes
 - If you want to enable simulation visualization, make sure you have a working SAPIEN installation and use the `--sim-vis` flag.
-- For more details on configuration files and supported robots, refer to the [dex-realtime-retargeting documentation](https://github.com/CyberOrigin2077/dex_realtime_retargeting).
+- For more details on configuration files and supported robots, refer to the [dex-retargeting documentation](https://github.com/CyberOrigin2077/dex_realtime_retargeting).

 ## 9. Acknowledgements

-This project heavily borrows code and concepts from the [dex-retargeting](https://github.com/DFKI-Interactive-Machine-Learning/dex-retargeting) project.
+This project heavily borrows code and concepts from the [dex-retargeting](https://github.com/dexsuite/dex-retargeting) project.
 We are grateful to the original authors for their excellent work in real-time hand motion retargeting.
 The core retargeting algorithms, optimization methods, and much of the visualization code are adapted from their implementation.
 Our modifications focus on ROS2 integration with OpenCyberGlove while maintaining compatibility with their proven retargeting approach.

 ---